nextpulse/slate/source/index.html.md

 consolidations | If set, list of [transaction objects](#transaction-object) that make up this transaction. trade_pair | If set, for non-fiat, shows the break down of the [trade pair](#tradepair-object) that make up the core transaction. ds_id | If set, data source specific wallet id.
-This is not the wallet address, but additional id information that a data soruce may expose for a wallet.
+This is not the wallet address, but additional id information that a data soruce may expose for a wallet. is_fork | If the transaction was part of a fork, this will be returned and set to true.

 ## TradePair object